-Jess Rona sighed deeply after I told her I had recently gotten my six-year-old Poodle mix her annual “summer cut.”
-Shaving down my dog’s dense, curly hair each summer was essential for helping her cope with the brutal Texas heat, I figured, like removing a heavy winter jacket that she didn’t need anymore.
-Once it cooled down again, I explained, I would put the figurative jacket back on by letting her coat grow back in.
+Jess Rona sighs deeply after I tell her I have recently gotten my six-year-old Poodle mix her annual “summer cut.”
+Shaving down my dog’s dense, curly hair each summer was essential for helping her cope with the brutal Texas heat, I’d figured, like removing a heavy winter jacket that she didn’t need anymore.
+Once it cooled down again, I explain, I will put the figurative jacket back on by letting her coat grow back in.

 Think of your dog’s coat as insulation.

 Don’t think of dog’s coat like a sweater, Rona adds, but rather, like the insulation of a home.
 “You don’t need a ton of coat, but you need a little bit to protect them against the elements.”
 Each strand of hair on a dog has follicular muscles that help move the hair around so that a dog can regulate their body temperature.
 “When you take their coat off, they have nothing to protect them,” she says, explaining that a completely shaved dog is more susceptible to things like a sunburn or a tick attaching itself to the dog’s skin.

 Rona also adds that shaving doesn’t help with shedding, since shedding happens at the root, and has nothing to do with the length of a dog’s hair.
 “It’s not like you’re hurting your dog by shaving them,” she adds.
 “There are benefits: If your dog goes swimming all the time, is really active, or gets matted really easily, sure — keep it short.
 But don’t do it because you think it will cool your dog off.”